Costs & Finances

 Lesson 1: Start early and learn everything you can

-Consider holding a family meeting to look at what it really costs to attend college and talk openly about financial options and how your family can manage costs.
+Consider holding a family meeting to look at what it really costs to attend college and to talk openly about financial options and how your family can manage costs.
 Kick off the meeting by reviewing Virginia Tech’s cost of attendance and by using the Net Price Calculator to estimate your costs, as well as possible grant and scholarship aid.

 Lesson 2: The FAFSA is available October 1—submit yours ASAP